dolthub/dolt/bats/README.md

 This will run all the tests.
 Specify a particular .bats file to run only those tests.

 # Test coverage needed for: #
-* remotes: dolt clone, fetch, pull, push
 * large tables
+* dolt login
+* schema diffs/merge/conflicts